 - 5.1 The College's curriculum framework is designed to: - a. ensure the College is able to manage and maintain academic standards by setting out minimum threshold expectations. - b. ensure consistency in the ways in which students across the College experience the delivery of a programme of study. - c. enable flexibility in programme design that supports inter-disciplinary learning, joint honours programmes, inter-departmental module choices and placement learning. - 5.2 The College's curriculum framework operates within the parameters of both the National Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (FHEQ) and the Qualifications Framework for the European Higher Education Area (QF-EHEA). - 5.3 The College uses the European Credit Transfer and Accumulation System (ECTS) as the basis for its curriculum framework.
-ECTS is a learner centred system for credit accumulation and transfer which recognises learning achievements. - 5.4 The College also expresses its programmes in Credit Accumulation and Transfer Scheme credits, which are commonly used in the UK, and student transcripts will reflect ECTS and CATS credits.
-1 ECTS credit is equivalent to 2 CATS credit so a 5 ECTS module would be shown as 10 CATS credits on the transcript.
+ECTS is a learner centred system for credit accumulation and transfer which recognises learning achievements. - 5.4 The College also recognises the Credit Accumulation and Transfer Scheme, which is commonly used in the UK..
+The College considers 1 ECTS credit to be equivalent to 2 CATS credits.